john8808/Data-Analytics-Portfolio-/README.md

 # Data-Analytics-Portfolio
 ## About Me
 Hello, I am John Ehiabhi Oboze, a Data Analyst and problem solver passionate about helping businesses grow using Data and turning data into actionable insight for decision making.
-I am inspired and motivated into Senior Data Analyst role, and helping African businesses make smarter decisions.
+I am inspired and motivated into Senior role of analytics, and helping African businesses make smarter decisions.
 I have built data dashboards that increase team productivity and performance by a huge margin.

 ## Skills
 ## Data visualization & Reporting (Power BI, Excel and SQL)